MobileChromeApps/mobile-chrome-apps/CONTRIBUTING.md

-# Contributing to Mobile Chrome Apps
+# Contributing to this Repository

 Thank you for your interest in contributing!

 Unfortunately there are some legal hurdles.
 Sorry about that.

-MCA is a Google open source project, and so we require contributors to sign Google's open source Contributor License Agreement.
+This repository is a Google open source project, and so we require contributors to sign Google's open source Contributor License Agreement.
 It's easy to do, just click here to sign as an [individual](https://developers.google.com/open-source/cla/individual) or [corporation](https://developers.google.com/open-source/cla/corporate).
 Individuals can sign electronically in seconds (see the bottom of the page); corporations will need to email a PDF, or mail.